 We are proud that Ulster’s international reputation for research excellence has received worldwide recognition.
-International experts have judged Ulster University as being in the top 25% of UK universities for world-leading research based on research power, and 72% of our research activity is judged to be world-leading and internationally excellent.
+International experts have judged Ulster University as being in the top 25% of UK universities based on research power, with 72% of our research activity having been judged to be world-leading and internationally excellent.

-In the latest Postgraduate Research Experience Survey (PRES 2019), Ulster was ranked 8th in the UK for PhD researcher satisfaction, and 3rd in the UK for PhD research culture.
+In the 2019 UK Postgraduate Research Experience Survey (PRES), Ulster was ranked 3rd in the UK for PhD research culture and 8th in the UK for PhD researcher satisfaction.

 The University offers opportunities for doctoral study on both a full-time and part-time basis.
 Studying for a PhD offers the opportunity to undertake in-depth research in a range of topics at an advanced level.

 The Faculty of Life and Health Sciences is based across three Ulster University campuses: Coleraine, Jordanstown and Magee.
-The Faculty has approximately 200 academic staff, 100 research staff, 350 PhD researchers and over 3,000 students.
+The Faculty has over 400 academic and research staff, approximately 350 PhD researchers and more than 3,000 students.

 In the 2014 Research Excellence Framework (REF) assessment, international experts judged Ulster University as one of the top five universities in the UK for world-leading research in Biomedical Sciences and Nursing.